By Danny Yarnall

 It’s said the best careers are found when following one’s passion.
 Rarely does someone get to follow two passions at once.

-As a postdoctoral fellow at the University of Pennsylvania, Darina Petrovsky, MN, PhD, has taken her love and a lifelong passion for music and combined it with a background in nursing science to conduct studies specifically looking at music’s effects on cognition in older adults, including a study published this year in Psychology of Music on musical ability in adults with mild cognitive impairment (MCI).
+As a postdoctoral fellow at the University of Pennsylvania, Darina Petrovsky PhD, RN, has taken her love and a lifelong passion for music and combined it with a background in nursing science to conduct studies specifically looking at music’s effects on cognition in older adults, including a study published this year in Psychology of Music on musical ability in adults with mild cognitive impairment (MCI).

 She became involved in music growing up in Russia under the guidance of her grandmother, who was never formally trained and survived World War II in St. Petersburg, then Leningrad, as a child.

 At age 7, Dr. Petrovsky auditioned for an after-school music program for formal training.
 She attended the program until she was 14, learning music theory, choir performance, and a variety of instruments.
 She brought this love with her when she moved to the U.S. at 14 and began exploring other outlets for her talent.
-She picked up a side gig in high school playing solo piano or accompanied by other singers at nursing homes, which brought to her attention what music could achieve in a specific audience.
+She picked up a side gig in high school playing solo piano or accompanying

 “It was a great way for me to engage with this population.
 They really enjoyed our performances…after that, I always wanted to work with older adults,” she said.

-Dr. Petrovksy played piano all through high school and as the focus of her Bachelor’s in Musical Arts at Michigan University.
+Dr. Petrovsky played piano all through high school and as the focus of her Bachelor’s in Musical Arts at University of Michigan.
 She switched tracks in graduate school, earning her Master’s in Nursing at Case Western Reserve University before achieving her PhD in nursing at UPenn in 2017.

 Most of Dr. Petrovsky’s work has focused on the intersection of music and brain health and their ability to impact one another.
 In one study, she interviewed adult choir performers at Mercy LIFE in West Philadelphia, a program of all-inclusive care for the elderly, to find out what benefits they believe singing has on them at this stage in their lives.